Recursyve/ngx-form-generator/README.md

 });
 ```

-If you want to use validators on your controls, you can add them on top of each properties
+If you want to use validators on your controls, you can add them on top of each property

 ```typescript
 import { Control, Required } from "@recursyve/ngx-form-generator"